pranujm/pranujm/README.md

 > computer science student at Rensselaer Polytechnic Institute
 > concentration in AI, ML, & data science
 > always building data-driven projects and exploring new tech
-> actively seeking internships in ML, data science, and software development
+> actively seeking internships in ML, data analysis, and data science
 > love listening to music, watching anime, programming, & going to the gym

 ````